sec0ne/actions/README.md

-# Sec1 GitHub Action
+# Sec1 GitHub Actions Integration

-A github action for using [Sec1](https://sec1.io/) to check for vulnerabilities in your GitHub projects.

-Here's an example of using action :
+## Overview

+This GitHub Actions workflow integrates [Sec1](https://sec1.io/) to conduct vulnerability scans on your GitHub projects.
+Sec1 is a powerful tool that helps identify security vulnerabilities within your codebase.

+## Example Workflow

+Below is an example of using the Sec1 Security Action in your GitHub Actions workflow.
+This example runs the Sec1 scan on each push to the repository.

 ```yaml
 name: Example workflow using Sec1 Security